Houdini 20.5 Nodes TOP nodes

 Overview

 ML Regression Train trains a model given a set of data set consisting of labeled examples, see ML Example.
-Each labeled example is a pair consisting of an input value and a corresponding target value.
-For regression, both the input value and the output value are tuples of continuous variables, which may include point coordinates, colors, or PCA components.
-The term regression is used because the output consists of continuous variables.
+Each labeled example is a pair consisting of an input component and a corresponding target component.
+For regression, both the input component and the target component are tuples of continuous variables, which may include point coordinates, colors, or PCA components.
+The term regression is used because each target component consists of continuous variables.
 Labeled examples are the basis for training.
-In the specific case of the ML Deformer, an input is an (encoded) pose and the corresponding target is the (encoded) skin deformation obtained by a flesh simulation.
+In the specific case of the ML Deformer, each input component is an (serialized) pose and the corresponding target component is the (PCA-compressed) skin deformation obtained by a flesh simulation.

-ML Regression Train creates a model that predicts a target value given some user-specified input value.
+ML Regression Train creates a model that predicts a target component given some user-specified input component.
 The goal is to have a model that is generalized well; it should produce useful predictions for inputs that are not included in the training portion of the data set.
-ML Regression Train provides several regularization techniques, which are techniques aimed at helping to ensure good generalization to unseen inputs.
+ML Regression Train provides several methods that can help ensure that a trained model performs well on unseen inputs.
+These are called regularization methods.

 The trained model produced by ML Regression Train is written out to disk in ONNX format.
 The easiest way to bring this model into Houdini is the ML Regression Inference tool.